Andrew-Zhiltsov/social_network_system_design/readme.md

 - Seasonality

-  - Summer vacations
+  - Summer vacations (from June to July) -70% of activity
+  - Other seasons - 30% of activity

-- Publishing post time: 10 sec
+- Publishing post time: 1 sec

+- Comment post time: 1 sec

+- Reaction post time: 1 sec